molgw/molgw/docs/input_variables.md

 **Description:**

-RESTART_TDDFT file will be written during simulation each n_retart_tddft iteration (provided that print_tddft_restart is yes)
+RESTART_TDDFT file will be written during simulation each n_restart_tddft iteration (provided that print_tddft_restart is yes)

 ---